vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 configuration on their own, and we assume they're capable and know what they're doing.

+#### Resource Limits

+> This section is on [`Container`][k8s_api_container] [`resources`][k8s_api_resource_requirements] clause.

+Setting resource requirements for Vector container is very important to enable Kubernetes to properly manage node resources.

+Optimal configuration is very case-specific, and while we have some understanding of Vector performance characteristics, we can't account for the environment Vector will run at.
+This means it's nearly impossible for us to come up with sane defaults, and we have to rely on users properly configuring the resources for their use case.

+However, it doesn't mean we should ignore this concern.
+Instead, we must share our understanding of Vector runtime properties and data, and provide as much assistance to the users trying to determine the resource requirements as possible.

+We should provide the documentation explaining the inner architecture of Vector and our considerations on how to estimate memory / CPU usage.

+At to our configuration, we'll omit the `resources` from the YAML files, and make them configurable at Helm Charts.

+##### Vector Runtime Properties Bulletin

+It would be great to publish a regularly updated bulletin on Vector runtime properties (i.e. how much memory and CPU Vector can utilize and under what conditions).
+That would be a real killer feature for everyone that wants to deploy Vector under load, not just in the context of Kubernetes integration.
+Though it's a lot of hard work to determine these properties, people with large deployments tend to do this anyway to gain confidence in their setup.
+We could exchange this data with our partners and derive an even more realistic profile for Vector's runtime properties, based on real data from the multiple data sets.
+This worth a separate dedicated RFC though.

 ### Annotating events with metadata from Kubernetes

 Kubernetes has a lot of metadata that can be associated with the logs, and most